bue-twitter/bitshares-core-1/README.md

 Visit [BitShares.org](https://bitshares.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).

 Information for developers can be found in the [BitShares Developer Portal](https://dev.bitshares.works/).
-Users interested in how BitShares works can go to the [BitShares Documentation](https://how.bitshares.works/) site.
+Users interested in how BitShares works can go to the [BitShares Documentation](https://how.bitshares.works/) site .

 Getting Started